cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/vm.rst

             key: 'properties.ipConfigurations[].properties.publicIPAddress.id'
             value: not-null

-This policy will find all VMs that have Percentage CPU usage >= 75% over the last week and notify user@domain.com
+This policy will find all VMs that have Percentage CPU usage >= 75% over the last 72 hours and notify user@domain.com

 .. code-block:: yaml